 There is one big concern with leasing: the possible penalties.
 If you break the lease terms for whatever reason, you will lose the equipment and still have to pay the full amount of the leasing terms.
 This can be brutal because you’ll lose cash and still have to find a way to replace the equipment.

 Again, the one way that works best for you will be determined by a few factors.
 How much cash does the company have on hand?
 Is the piece of equipment something that the company will use in the future?
 How long is the job that you need the equipment for going to last?
 The answers to questions like these will determine the best route for your company.
 If you take the time to think about questions like these, the answer should be apparent in time.

-There are several ways to find new equipment for your company.
+There are several ways to find new heavy equipment for your company.
 Decide what the equipment will be needed for and how often and you’ll be able to make the right decision.

 Taylor Dawson runs a small manufacturing plant and is always looking for ways to save money while keeping quality high.
 When he finds something helpful, he loves to share it by posting on business and B2B blogs.